The Museum Board:

 We continue to expand our Diaspora teams.
 Wherever you are in the world do please get in touch with us: firstname.lastname@example.org

-How can you help the voluntary Museum of Childhood Ireland Project?
+Would you like to help the voluntary Museum of Childhood Ireland?

 Sarah-Anne Buckley is lecturer in history at the National University of Ireland Galway.
 Her research centres on the history of childhood and youth, gender and women in Ireland.
 Author of The Cruelty Man: Child Welfare, the NSPCC and the State in Ireland, 1889-1956 (MUP, 2013), she is President of the Women’s History Association of Ireland (WHAI), chair of the Irish History Students Association, and co-director of the Irish Centre for the Histories of Labour & Class (NUIG)